Skip to Content

 We are deep into yard work season over here, and I wanted to share a quick post on one of the delicious-smelling things I’m using to kill off weeds and grass: vinegar!
 Yes, I love the smell of vinegar.
 Reminds me of potato chips and fries.

-It kind of drives me nuts when people say that vinegar weed and grass killer is a good alternative to “chemical herbicides.”
+But it kind of drives me nuts when people say that vinegar weed and grass killer is a good alternative to “chemical herbicides.”
 Because acetic acid is a chemical.
 And acetic acid is what makes vinegar, well, vinegar.
 It’s just acetic acid diluted in water.

 In 2015, the World Health Organization classified glyphosate as “probably carcinogenic to humans” based on limited evidence of cancer in humans and sufficient evidence of cancer in laboratory animals.
 However, other regulatory agencies, such as the EPA and the European Food Safety Authority, have concluded that glyphosate is unlikely to cause cancer in humans.

-The higher concentration of acetic acid in industrial strength vinegar makes it much more acidic and corrosive than regular vinegar, which can make it effective at killing weeds and other unwanted plants.
-However—and this is super important—it is also more dangerous to handle.
+Unlike regular household vinegar, which typically contains 5-7% acetic acid, industrial strength vinegar usually contains anywhere from 20 to 45% acetic acid.
+The higher concentration of acetic acid makes it much more acidic and corrosive than regular vinegar, which can make it effective at killing weeds and other unwanted plants (source).

 Suit up with all of your protective gear based on the acidity level you’re using and the instructions on the bottle.
 Then spray the foliage of the weeds you’d like to kill directly.
-Try to do it on a sunny day…the sunlight really helps to fry those little buggers!
+Try to do it early on a sunny day…the sunlight really helps to fry those little buggers!

 I like to couple sheet mulching with vinegar to jumpstart things.
 I use industrial strength vinegar for this.
 But since I am not doing sprays highly targeted to weeds, I like to dilute it a bit with water so it goes farther.